ppy/osu-wiki/news/2023/2023-12-12-how-advances-in-technology-affected-the-osu-community.md

 Over the years, many top players and regular players started switching over to tablet in order to avoid issues associated with mice.
 Still, there has always been both mouse and tablet players that would compete at the very top of the leaderboards, as both are considered viable for competitive play, each with its own upsides and downsides.

-A great video by [Willy](https://osu.ppy.sh/users/3521482) outlines all of above and more regarding the usage of tablets as input devices for osu!:
+A great video by [Willy](https://osu.ppy.sh/users/3521482) outlines all the above and more regarding the usage of tablets as input devices for osu!:

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/V3K3C94fs1o" frameborder="0" allowfullscreen></iframe>